 - Konan: Specialist in paper jutsus and the only woman in the group.

-- Itachi Uchiha: Exiled from Konoha, famous for his Sharingan and skills in Genjutsu.
+- Itachi Uchiha: Exiled from Konoha, famous for his Sharingan and Genjutsu skills.

 - Kisame Hoshigaki: Former member of the Mist Village, wields the sword Samehada.